csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

     * These instances are represented by Null values and it is important to be aware of them for data cleaning.

 #### Checking For Missing Data
-First order of business is finding out if anything important is missing from the data, so we *check* which columns contain NULLS.
+First order of business is finding out if anything important is missing from the data, so we *check* which columns contain NULLS using the following query.

 ```sql
 SELECT column_name, COUNT(1) AS nulls_count